 Fun fact about me: My maiden name starts with a letter that’s towards the very end of the alphabet, so in school I got called for everything last.
-Because of this, I have decided to list the stories below in a reverse alphabetical order.
-Bottom line, I absolutely adore all of these and you can’t go wrong with any of them!
+I genuinely love all of the stories below and was struggling with which order to list them in, so because of the above, I have decided to go for a reverse alphabetical order.
+Bottom line, you can’t go wrong with any of these!

 Tales of Camelot